What is a loan?

 Undergraduate and graduate students attending school at least halftime can receive Direct Unsubsidized Loans.
 You do not have to demonstrate financial need to be eligible.

 While this loan offers the benefit of fixed, low interest rates, interest will begin accruing as soon as you take out the loan.
-The Department of Education will not help pay for it.
+The U.S. Department of Education will not help pay for it.

-• Not limited to students with documented financial need
+• Not limited to students with documented financial need.

-• Interest begins to accrue when funds are disbursed
+• Interest begins to accrue when funds are disbursed.

-• Student must maintain Satisfactory Academic Progress
+• Student must maintain Satisfactory Academic Progress.

-• Not to exceed annual or lifetime aggregate loan limits
+• Not to exceed annual or lifetime aggregate loan limits.

-• Repayment of principal and interest may be deferred until the student no longer meets enrollment requirements
+• Repayment of principal and interest may be deferred until the student no longer meets enrollment requirements.

 Direct PLUS Loans